sf-wdi-37/dom-manipulation/README.md

 #### Using jQuery
 You know you're working with jQuery any time you see a `$()` in your code. `$` is an abbreviation for using the function name `jQuery` all over your code.

 As you're working with jQuery to manipulate DOM elements, you are almost always either *getting* or *setting* a value.
-Memorize this pattern:
+Get familiar with this pattern:
 - `$("CSS Selector").someJqueryMethodName()` - **getting** a value
 - `$("CSS Selector").someJqueryMethodName(setterValue)` - **setting** a value